 Buying out a co-owner - one person taking full control of the property.

-Each situation has its own nuances, and Property Swift ensures that your ownership update is handled with accuracy and care from start to finish.
+Each situation has its own nuances, and Property Swift provides a structured online process to help you complete your ownership update clearly and efficiently.

 How Property Swift Simplifies the Process

-With Property Swift, you can complete the entire joint-to-sole ownership transfer process online, guided by our property specialists.
+With Property Swift, you can complete a joint-to-sole ownership transfer application online through a clear, structured process.

 Here’s how it works: